 The Garden Claw: Super Tool

-When using this tool you no longer have to get down on your hands and knees or strain your back by bending over in order to dig up your soil.
+With a garden claw you will no longer have to get down on your hands and knees or strain your back by bending over in order to dig and turn your soil.
+You get to stand upright and let the claw do all the work.

-Soil preparation is the first step to a lovely garden whether you are planting a show of flowers or planting vegetables turning the soil is important.
-The garden claw makes this job so much easier.
+Digging is the first step to a successful garden whether you are planting a beautiful show of flowers or hoping for a bounty of vegetables.

 Before I purchased a garden claw, I would turn the soil with a spade and it was a several step job.
 Dig up the soil, turn it over, then chop it up with the tip of the spade.
 With the garden claw you just insert the claw into the soil and twist!